 Our mission is to secure a deeply good academic, social and civic education for every child and young person living in Birmingham.

-The Birmingham Education Partnership represents the school-led system in the face of shrinking local government.
+Birmingham Education Partnership (BEP) was established in 2013 to unite the whole family of Birmingham schools, to harness our collective strengths and to support partnership working.
+The BEP represents the school-led system in the face of shrinking local government.
 Recognising that it takes a whole city to raise a child and that schools need to be rooted in locality, BEP champions working with all those who support and develop Birmingham’s young people.

 BEP is both a charity and a company (not for profit) that is focussed on school improvement in its broadest sense.
 Our partnership works through a variety of discrete channels.
 These include contractual or commissioned work, membership services and traded activities.

 Our key activities include knowing the needs and strengths of all Birmingham schools, supporting those that are at risk, or those already judged to be less than good.
 BEP provides opportunities for the remainder of Birmingham schools to support their own school development journey.
 We do this by brokering support with expert consultants, offering specialised events and CPD opportunities and facilitating effective collaboratives and partnerships between schools.